jieyinybl/enron-fraud-detection/final_project/README.md

 ## Question 5:
 > What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis? [relevant rubric items: “discuss validation”, “validation strategy”]

 In machine learning, validation is a method to test the model’s performance by splitting the data into training and testing data: train the model with the training dataset and test it with the testing dataset.
 The performance of the algorithm will be validated with the performance when the model is applied on the testing dataset.
 With validation the problem of overfitting can be avoided and the model’s performance can be improved when it is applied with an independent dataset.
-Without proper validation of the machine learning algorithm, overfitting can happened: the model can be overfitted with every single data point.
+Without proper validation of the machine learning algorithm, overfitting can happen: the model can be overfitted with every single data point.
 In this way the model could have very high accuracy_score on the training data.
-However, the model will be failed in new cases / independent dataset, as the model doesn’t generalize the cases but simply ‘remember’ each single case.
+However, the model will fail in new cases / independent datasets, as the model doesn’t generalize the cases, but simply ‘remembers’ each single case.

 This project applies the cross validation strategy: The dataset will be split into 10 folds, and each fold will be used both for testing as well as training.
 The performance of the model will be measured with the average accuracy_score, precision_score, recall_score and f1_score.
 The cross validation strategy will have more advantages than simply splitting the data into training and testing sets in the enron dataset case.
 The main reason is that the data points in the Enron dataset is in total 145 (after removing the ‘TOTAL’ line) and with cross validation the training and testing dataset can be better splitted to avoid unequal splitting of across the class POI / non POI.

 ## Question 6:
 > Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of evaluation metrics”]

-The project uses the following evaluation metrics: accuracy_score, precision_score, recall_score, and f1_score.
+The project uses the following evaluation metrics: **accuracy_score**, **precision_score**, **recall_score**, and **f1_score**.
 When we take a closer look at the accuracy_score, most of them are above 0.8, which doesn’t tell much about the performance of model.
-Moreover, due to that the there is in total 18 person of interest out of 145 in the dataset, the accuracy_score will not be a strong index for the performance of model.
+Moreover, due to that there are in total 18 person of interest out of 145 in the dataset, the accuracy_score will not be a strong index for the performance of model.

-As the goal of the project is to identify the person of interest, namely how many person of interest are identified, the recall_score will be a better metrics here:
+As the goal of the project is to identify the person of interest, namely how many person of interest are identified, the recall_score will be a better metric here:

 ```python
 recall_score = number_correct_identified_POI / total_number_POI
 ```

 If the model predicts every person as POI, then the recall_score will be 1.
-Therefore, the precision_score will be also looked at.
+Therefore, the precision_score will be looked at as well.
 The precision_score tells that how many predicted POI are true POI:

 ```python
 precision_score = number_correct_identified_POI / total_number_POI_predicted